SoK: A Stratified Approach to Blockchain Decentralization: Introduction

 The appeal of this narrative, and the emergence of ledgers like Ethereum with APIs of higher functionality, gave rise to various ``Decentralized Finance'' (DeFi)~\cite{DBLP:journals/corr/abs-2101-08778} applications.
 Such systems have drawn the attention of industry, governments, regulators, and banks worldwide.
-What does decentralization really mean though, and how decentralized are blockchain networks?
-Proponents often tout the existence of diverse communities, wide geographical distribution, or a theoretical ability of open participation as evidence of decentralization.\footnote{A vocal Bitcoin advocate, Andreas Antonopoulos, argues: ``[Bitcoin's] characteristics [are] openness, decentralization, borderlessness, and permissionless access''~\cite{antonopoulos}.} Antagonists point to power concentration around a few entities when it comes to system maintenance, protocol upgrades, or wealth ownership.\footnote{A prime contender is Nouriel Roubini: ``Decentralization in crypto is a myth.
-It is a system more centralized than North Korea: miners are centralized, exchanges are centralized, developers are centralized dictators (Buterin is ``dictator for life'' ) \& the Gini inequality coefficient of bitcoin is worse than North Korea'' [\href{https://twitter.com/nouriel/status/1049091017960562689}{Twitter}].} Interestingly, both sides might be correct at the same time --- to some extent.
+Nonetheless, there is no agreement as to whether blockchain systems are decentralized, or even what ``decentralization'' entails, despite it being a topic of interest for centuries and across different disciplines~\cite{bastiat1846popular,undp1999decentralization,johnson1999diversity}.
+Proponents often tout the existence of diverse communities, wide geographical distribution, or a theoretical ability of open participation as evidence of decentralization~\cite{antonopoulos}.
+Antagonists point to power concentration around a few entities when it comes to system maintenance, protocol upgrades, or wealth ownership~\cite{roubini2018lie}.
+Interestingly, both sides might be correct at the same time --- to some extent.
 Blockchains may exhibit high levels of decentralization \wrt some aspects, but not others.
-Thus, the pertinent question is more nuanced than just a simple binary one ``is the system decentralized or not?'' --- we are interested to also know to what degree and for which aspects.
+Thus, the pertinent question is more nuanced than the simple binary one ``is the system decentralized or not?'' --- we are interested to know to what degree and in which aspects the system is (de)centralized.

+Another common fallacy is perceiving decentralization as a goal, instead of a means to an end, and equating it with security, stability, or even efficiency.
+In reality, decentralization guarantees none of these properties.
+It can be synergistic to them, but in practice centralized systems can be more secure and fail-safe than decentralized ones and vice versa, depending on the relevant threat model.
+Still, it can be argued that decentralization's major advantage from a security perspective is related to the system's \emph{resilience to single points of failure}.